slimndap/wp-theatre/readme.txt

 	* Added the 'end_after' filter to production lists.
 	* You can now add extra filter controls to the events admin screen using the `restrict_manage_productions` and `manage_productions_extra_tablenav` filters (0.15.17).
 	* Added the `wpt/importer/get/value` filter to alter the default behaviour of an importer (0.15.20).
+	* The calendar widget now jumps to the active month if you show the widget on you events page (0.15.23).

 * Bugfix